absolute-quantum/cats-blender-plugin/README.md

 - Changed: Eye tracking: Improved randomness of vertex movement (could fix some instances where the mouth stays open)
 - Fixed: Bone Merging: No longer deletes random bones sometimes
 - Fixed: Supporter: Names no longer disappear without a reason

-#### 0.6.1
-- Added: Model: A lot more models are now compatible (please report non working models to us)
-- Added: Model: Added "Pose to Shape Key" button when in pose mode.
-This converts the current pose into a shape key
-- Changed: Eye Tracking: Improved error messages
-- Fixed: Eye Tracking: Fixed a bug where the mouth would stay open after creating eye tracking
-- Fixed: Decimation: Fixed a bug where decimation would failed due to division by zero
-- Fixed: Model: Fixed a bug where root bones created by cats got deleted
-- Fixed: Materials: Fixed an error when the texture files don't exist
-- Fixed: Translation: Shape keys created by cats no longer get translated
-- Fixed: Small spelling mistake
-- Fixed: More bugs

 See the full changelog [here](https://github.com/michaeldegroot/cats-blender-plugin/releases).